Professor Elizabeth Chang | UniSC | University of the Sunshine Coast, Queensland, Australia

 She has supervised the completion of 35 Post-docs, 57 PhD Theses, over 30 Master’s and more than 30 Honours theses across Data Science, Applied AI, Trust, Security, Privacy, and Risk.
 She was awarded the 2020 UNSW Supervisor of the Year.
 She has secured 13 Australian Research Council (ARC) grants and, in total, has received more than 30 competitive research grants worth over AUD $20 million, including Defence Research Contracts and Centre of Excellence (CoE) funding.

-Professor Chang was a Professor of IT for 10 years (including study leaves at UC Berkeley Soft Computing Lab 2011-2013), and she was the #1 in researcher (KPI) for 8 years at Curtin University.
-She was the Foundation Director for the University Centre of Excellence (CoE) on Extended Enterprises and the Foundation Director for the University Tier One (Top ranked) Institute of Excellence at on Digital Ecosystems and Business Intelligence with focus on Cyber Information Engineering and Human Space Computing.
+Professor Chang was a Professor of IT (2003-2012) and a visiting Professor (2003-2012) for 10 years at the UC Berkeley Soft Computing Lab, and she was the #1 researcher (KPI) for 8 years at Curtin University.
+She was the Foundation Director for the University Centre of Excellence (CoE) on Extended Enterprises and the Foundation Director for the University Tier One (Top ranked) Institute of Excellence on Digital Ecosystems and Business Intelligence with a focus on Cyber Information Engineering and Human Space Computing.

-Before this, she was in the industry for 8 years, including as CEO/CTO in Hong Kong in a multi-national logistics company with HQ in Hong Kong, developing e-commerce systems and Head of IT and Frontend Lead in Philips Public Communications on Cable TV and cable modern networks.
+Before this, she was in the industry for 8 years, including serving as CEO/CTO at a multi-national logistics company with HQ in Hong Kong, developing e-commerce systems and as Head of IT and Frontend Lead at Philips Public Communications on Cable TV and cable modern networks and Australian Airlines on Exchange Rates and Interest Rates Monitors.

 She has an outstanding track record of collaboration with public and private sector professionals, as well as academics across multiple disciplines, and has sustained trusted relationships well beyond project completion.
 She has successfully collaborated with the Australian Department of Defence for eight years; Fleetwood Corporation (CRC-P partner) for over ten years; 7R Logistics for four years; BLU Logistics (QLD, ARC Linkage partner) and Smarta Industrial for over ten years; and with numerous government agencies, including the WA Department of Planning and Infrastructure, Main Roads WA, the Department of Transport, the WA Department of Education, Specialised Container Transport, JR Bulk Liquid Transport, and ACT Transport.
 She has a special skill in practical applied research and the ability to translate real-world issues into science and engineering research with workable solutions, and this is the key factor for her building trusting relationships with Industry and Government and bringing in sustained funding to support academic research in the university environment.